LCSB-BioCore/remotesom/README.md

 #### How much data can be processed at once?

+##### Data size limits

-In the current implementation, each data host has to load the input binary data into memory; which puts a practical limit of several gigabytes per data host.
+In the current implementation, the data hosts do not load the input binary data into memory, instead they use [mmap](https://linux.die.net/man/2/mmap) to map the data of essentially any size without a direct RAM requirement.
+There are 2 limitations that are still present:

+- In general, the data size is N×D×4 bytes.
+If you have less memory than that, the system won't be able to cache the whole file, and will thus have to periodically reload parts of it from the storage.
+In turn, the processing may get noticeably slower, but not impossible.
+- Some parts of the algorithms still need to materialize data-size-dependent arrays, most notably the array of "SOM centroid indexes that are closest to all points" is cached in the median computation to save computation time.
+  This array requires (on `x86_64`) N×8 bytes.
+Still, with commonly available 16GB of memory, you can still process a hefty dataset of around 2,000,000,000 data points on a single host.

-In general, you should have more memory than N×D×4 bytes.
-If you run out of memory, you can split the dataset into several data hosts without any impact on the result.
-In turn, this enables horizontal scalability --- the amount of data processed at once is only limited by the amount of computers you can attach to the analysis.
+If you run out of memory because of the data size, you can split the dataset into several data hosts without any impact on the result.
+In turn, this enables horizontal scalability --- the speed & amount of data processed at once is only limited by the amount of computers you can attach to the analysis.

+##### SOM size limits

 The training coordinator node has to keep the SOM topology in the memory.
 Because we store a "generic" all-to-all distance topology file, this puts a